LordDashMe/php-mailchimp/README.md

 ```
 ---
 ### Support
-- If you have any question feel free to contact me just drop a mail to this email address:
+- If you have any question feel free to contact me, just drop a mail to this email address:
 	- reyesjoshuaclifford@gmail.com

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM3OTA5NzY4XX0=
+eyJoaXN0b3J5IjpbMTUzOTUxNjM1MF19
 -->